-- You are expected to submit all Assessment Tasks even in cases where no mark is recorded. - Failure to follow the above procedures will result in a N Award Warning Letter being sent to Parents/Guardian of the student. - Consistent failure to submit Assessment Tasks could result in failure to satisfy NESA requirements i.e. you will be deemed unsatisfactory in a given subject if you fail to make a valid attempt at more than 50% of the Assessment Tasks in that subject. - An N (non-completion) determination for the subject/s will be given and this could make the student ineligible to receive the HSC.
+- You are expected to submit all Assessment Tasks to the best of your ability. - Completing just one section of an assessment task with several sections is considered a Non Attempt. - Failure to follow the above procedures will result in a N Award Warning Letter being sent to Parents/Guardian of the student. - Consistent failure to submit Assessment Tasks could result in failure to satisfy NESA requirements i.e. you will be deemed unsatisfactory in a given subject if you fail to make a valid attempt at more than 50% of the Assessment Tasks in that subject. - An N (non-completion) determination for the subject/s will be given and this could make the student ineligible to receive the HSC.